DBT (Dialectical Behavioral Therapy)

 DBT

-Has traditional therapy proven to be triggering or ineffectual for you or your family member?
+Has traditional therapy been difficult or unhelpful for you or your family member?

-Do you feel like you walk on eggshells with your partner or child?
+Do you often feel like you have to be extra careful around your partner or child?

-Dialectical Behavioral Therapy (DBT) is a type of cognitive-behavioral therapy (CBT) that was originally developed to treat individuals with borderline personality disorder.
-However, it has since been adapted to treat a wide range of mental health conditions, including depression, anxiety, substance use disorders, and eating disorders.
+Dialectical Behavioral Therapy (DBT) is a form of cognitive-behavioral therapy (CBT) that was first designed to help people with borderline personality disorder.
+Over time, it has been adapted to effectively treat various mental health issues, such as depression, anxiety, substance abuse, and eating disorders.

-DBT is a skills-based therapy that emphasizes the development of coping skills and strategies to manage intense emotions, improve communication, and build healthy relationships.
+DBT is a therapy focused on teaching practical skills to help manage intense emotions, communicate effectively, and build healthier relationships.

-3. Telephone coaching: The individual has access to their therapist for phone coaching between sessions to help them apply the skills they have learned to real-life situations.
+3. Telephone Coaching: Access to your therapist by phone between sessions to help apply skills in real-life situations.

-4. Consultation team: The therapist participates in a consultation team with other DBT therapists to ensure that they are providing effective treatment and to receive support and guidance.
+4. Consultation Team: Therapists work with other DBT professionals to ensure effective treatment and receive support and advice.

-DBT can be helpful for family members of individuals with mental health conditions in several ways:
+DBT can benefit family members of individuals with mental health conditions in a variety of ways:

 DBT (Dialectical Behavioral Therapy)

-2. Coping skills: Family members can learn coping skills to manage their own emotions and stress related to caring for a loved one with a mental health condition.
+2. Coping Skills: Family members can learn techniques to manage their own emotions and stress while supporting a loved one with a mental health condition.

-3. Support: DBT provides a supportive environment where family members can share their experiences and receive support from others who are going through similar challenges.
+3. Support: DBT offers a safe space for family members to share their experiences and receive encouragement from others facing similar challenges.

-4. Understanding: Family members can learn about their loved one's condition and gain a better understanding of their experiences, which can improve empathy and reduce stigma.
+4. Understanding: Family members can learn about their loved one’s condition, helping them better understand their experiences, build empathy, and reduce stigma.

 Contact us today to see if DBT is a suitable treatment option for your family member.